sscardapane/reprodl2021/README.md

 mkdir experiments-data
 ```
 Details:
-1 - We aim to access all experiments in an unique dvc version; thus, we create an unique experiment-data folder.
-(This type of structuring is not unique see [Organization Patterns](https://dvc.org/doc/user-guide/experiment-management) for more details).
+1 - We aim to access all experiments in a unique dvc version; thus, we create a unique experiment-data folder.
+(This type of structuring is not unique, see [Organization Patterns](https://dvc.org/doc/user-guide/experiment-management) for more details).
 2 - We want to exploit the dvc functionalities and let it track all the generated data; therefore we insert the experiments folder in the ``.gitignore`` file.

 ### Step 1: configure parameters.